 Adjust the balance of percentage within the mix according to the desired character or emphasis of planting.

-Check the ‘Seed’ checkbox to configure the dialog for seed mixes.
+Check the ‘Seed’ checkbox on the Options tab to configure the dialog for seed mixes.

 In Seed mode, each item in the mix is assigned a weight in grams per 100m2 with a total expressed in Kilograms per Hectare.